Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Results and Discussions

 \subsubsection{Joint Probability}

 Fig.~\ref{fig:DL_joint} shows the joint distribution of the downlink SINR ($\Upsilon$) and \ac{EMFE} ($\mathcal{W}$), i.e., $\mathcal{J}_{\Upsilon,\mathcal{W}}(\gamma,\omega)$.
-We can see that the simulation results closely match the analytical results, which validates Theorem~\ref{theorem:Joint}.
-Compared with the network without RISs, the RIS-assisted network has a higher probability of achieving a given SINR threshold $\gamma$ and adhering to a specified \ac{EMFE} constraint level $\omega$ simultaneously. {For example, under the constraint of \ac{SINR} at $\gamma=0~\rm dB$, the probability that \ac{EMFE} is less than $\omega=0.5~\rm mW/m^2$ is up to $0.55$ in the network with RISs, while only $0.4$ in the network without RISs.} It can be concluded from Fig.~\ref{fig:marginal_DL} and~\ref{fig:DL_joint} that the benefits of deploying RISs in enhancing coverage performance outweigh the compromises in \ac{EMFE} compliance performance.
+We can see that the simulation results closely match the analytical results, validating Theorem~\ref{theorem:Joint}.
+Compared with the network without RISs, the RIS-assisted network has a higher probability of achieving a given SINR threshold $\gamma$ and adhering to a specified \ac{EMFE} constraint level $\omega$ simultaneously.
+For example, under the constraint of \ac{SINR} at $\gamma=0~\rm dB$, the probability that \ac{EMFE} is less than $\omega=0.5~\rm mW/m^2$ is up to $0.55$ in the network with RISs, while it is only $0.4$ in the network without RISs.
+From Fig.~\ref{fig:marginal_DL} and Fig.~\ref{fig:DL_joint}, we can conclude that deploying RIS would improve SINR at the expense of exacerbating \ac{EMFE} in downlink; whereas the benefits of deploying RISs in enhancing coverage performance outweigh the compromises in \ac{EMFE} compliance performance.
+This answers \textbf{Q3} from the downlink perspective.